2020 Ferrari Challenge Europe

-The 2020–21 Ferrari Challenge Europe is the 28th season of Ferrari Challenge Europe and its predecessor Ferrari Challenge Italy.
+The 2020–21 Ferrari Challenge Europe was the 28th season of Ferrari Challenge Europe and its predecessor Ferrari Challenge Italy.
 The season consists of 7 rounds, starting at the Autodromo Enzo e Dino Ferrari on 4 July 2020 and ending at the Misano World Circuit on 7 March 2021.

 Michelle Gatting became the first woman to win a race outright in the Pro Class of the Trofeo Pirelli across all Ferrari Challenge championships worldwide in the first race of the sixth round at Misano.